 Zongshi Qin, Xiaoxu Liu, […], and Zhishun Liu.

 What’s involved in an Acupuncture Session for Sciatica?

 During an initial acupuncture session, your practitioner will go through a thorough medical history, as well as checking the tongue and pulse to ascertain a Chinese medical diagnosis.
 Once this has been established your practitioner will use fine, disposable and sterilised needles to access specific points throughout the body.
 With pain conditions like Sciatica and lower back pain, local points at and around the area may be used as well as distal points found on the upper and lower limbs depending on the diagnosis.
 For such muscular skeletal conditions, additional modalities within the umbrella of Chinese medicine may be included to add enhance the treatment.
 These may include, cupping, moxa and gua sha.

 Typically used on the back, cupping uses glass cups to create a vacuum over the skin, designed to release muscle tightness, toxins and congestion to assist aches and pains associated with muscular imbalance, viruses and the flu.

 Acupuncture can be very relaxing and calming on the nervous system, many patients finding they fall asleep or deep relaxation during a treatment.

 Claiming Acupuncture for Sciatica on Health Funds

-Acupuncture treatments with Tempe are claimable with all major health funds.
+Acupuncture treatments with all our practitioners are claimable with all major health funds.
 Check with your health fund to make sure your level of cover also covers acupuncture treatments.
 The refund you can claim is dependant on the type and level of cover you have.
 A quick call to your health insurance provider will give you the answer.